-What skills competencies values and attitudes will the students who graduate from our College in 2034 need?
+What skills, competencies, values and attitudes will the students who graduate from our College in 2034 need?
 The majority of the students at Faith will graduate in the late 2020s and early 2030s, with the current Prep class finishing in 2034.
 That’s a sobering thought as we consider the world at the moment and the rate of change, an exponential rate of change that is occurring.

 Faith has the vision to be a dynamic Christian learning community embracing innovation, service, global thinking and excellence.
-This vision combined with our values, provide our foundational direction moving into the future for our students and community.
+This vision, combined with our values, provides our foundational direction moving into the future for our students and community.
 The vision statement has been very carefully crafted through many consultation sessions, engagement with our community, and feedback from our parent, student and staff groups in particular.
 Each word is full of meaning and purpose, combined with a call to action.

-Community has always been a huge strength of Faith and the added component of being a learning community is most important for our students.
-As a learning community the vital competencies of collaboration, cooperation, and team focus are added to the essential learnings that our students need.
-This is learning for all in the community.
+Community has always been a huge strength of Faith, and the added component of being a learning community is most important for our students.
+As a learning community, the vital competencies of collaboration, cooperation and team focus are added to the essential learnings that our students need.
+This learning is for all in the community.
 We understand that we all need to continue to grow and learn throughout our lives, especially as we deal with the nature of an ever changing world.

 An enthusiastic and committed Christian staff, together with the community has developed a comprehensive curricular and co-curricular program to meet the various student needs within our Christian context.
-It is wonderful to be part of a Christian community which constantly reflects to seek improvement, is dynamic in development and innovation in the pursuit of current best practice, all in a context which places Christian pastoral care of students as its highest priority.
+It is wonderful to be part of a Christian community which constantly reflects to seek improvement, and is dynamic in development and innovation in the pursuit of current best practice, in a context which places Christian pastoral care of students as its highest priority.

-We thank our community for their support and look forward enthusiastically to Faith’s future as a dynamic Christian learning community embracing innovation, service, global thinking and excellence.
+We thank our community for their support and look forward enthusiastically to Faith’s future as a dynamic, Christian learning community embracing innovation, service, global thinking and excellence.